EthanKeng/20-20-20-rules-Python-Script/README.md

 Recently, bad result comes, my eyes getting drier and drier each year, and keeping twitching for more than couple weeks.
 Worstly, headache!
 So it is super important to find a way to force ourselfs resting our eyes.
 Then I found there is a rule called 20-20-20 which I think it can be a start point for me.

 Luckly, I found this repo with simple python script could let us forcely rest our eyes!
-So I made some changes to adapt Windows OS and write .bat with Task Scheduler to auto turn it on everytime we turn the power on.
+So I made some changes to adapt [Windows OS with Task Scheduler to auto turn it on](https://www.jcchouinard.com/python-automation-using-task-scheduler/) everytime we turn the power on.
 Hope this can release my eyes pain.

 More info on his site: